 Lower GI Series (Barium Enema)

-A lower GI series uses x-rays to look at your large intestine which includes your colon and rectum.
-A lower GI series is sometimes called a barium enema because the large intestine is filled with a chalky liquid called barium.
+A lower GI series is a test that uses X-rays to look at your large intestine, which includes your colon and rectum.
+A lower GI series may be called a barium enema because the large intestine is filled with a chalky liquid called barium.

 When is a lower GI series done?